Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/New-AzAutomationSoftwareUpdateConfiguration.md

 ```

 ## DESCRIPTION
 Creates a software update configuration that runs on a schedule to update a list of computers.
-Computers include both azure virtual machines or non-azure computers.
+Computers include both azure virtual machines or non-az computers.

 ## EXAMPLES